Brooklyn Moors: 2017

 Moors became age-eligible for senior competition in 2017, and she made her senior debut at Elite Canada where she won the bronze medal in the all-around.
 She then finished fifth in the vault and floor final and sixth in the balance beam final.
 Then at the International Gymnix, she won the bronze medal in the all-around behind Hitomi Hatakeda and Shallon Olsen and won the gold medal with the Canadian team.
 In the event finals, she placed fourth on vault and balance beam, and fifth on the floor exercise.
 At the City of Jesolo Trophy, Moors helped the Canadian team finish sixth, and she finished fifth in the vault final.
 She then finished seventh in the all-around at the Canadian Championships, and she won the bronze medal on vault.

 Moors was then selected to compete at the Pan American Championships in Lima.
 She won the silver medal on vault behind Mexican gymnast Ahtziri Sandoval, won the bronze medal on the uneven bars behind Jade Chrobok and Sandoval, placed seventh on the balance beam, and won the gold medal on the floor exercise.
 She then competed at the Szombathely Challenge Cup and won the bronze medal on vault behind Marina Nekrasova and Boglárka Dévai, and she won the gold medal on floor exercise.
-She was then selected to compete at the World Championships in Montreal where she finished fifteenth in the all-around and fifth on the floor exercise.
+She was then selected to compete at the World Championships in Montreal where she finished 15th in the all-around and fifth on the floor exercise.
 After the competition, she was awarded the Longines Prize for Elegance and became the first Canadian to receive this award.

 2018

 In February, Moors competed at Elite Canada where she placed first in the all-around and on floor exercise and placed second on balance beam behind Rose-Kaying Woo.
 Then in March she competed at the American Cup where she placed seventh in the all-around.
 Then at the Canadian National Championships, she placed fourth in the all-around behind Ellie Black, Isabela Onyshko, and Jade Chrobok.

 In early October, Moors was selected to represent Canada at the World Championships in Doha alongside Black, Ana Padurariu, Shallon Olsen, and Laurie Dénommée (later replaced by Sophie Marois).
 During the qualification round Moors helped Canada qualify to the team final in fourth place, and individually, she qualified to the all-around and floor exercise finals.
-During the team final, Moors contributed scores of 13.233 on the floor exercise and 13.066 on the uneven bars to help Canada finish in fourth place behind the United States, Russia, and China.
-This is the highest team Canada has ever finished at the World Championships.
-Moors then finished twenty-fourth in the all-around final with a total score of 50.332.
+During the team final, Moors contributed scores of 13.233 on the floor exercise and 13.066 on the uneven bars to help Canada finish fourth behind the United States, Russia, and China— Team Canada's best finish ever at the World Championships.
+Moors then finished 24th in the all-around final with a total score of 50.332.
 She then finished eighth in the floor exercise final with a score of 13.066.